maven-nar/nar-maven-plugin/README.txt

 * cpptasks-1.0-beta-5-parallel-1-SNAPSHOT

+- Replaced deprecated visual studio C++ compiler option /GZ with current /RTC1
+- Distinguish between system and non-system headers for compilers that support it (g++)
+- only recurse dependencies for direct includes of current source

 - changed default subsystem back to gui
 - added linkFortranMain option to link with gfortranbegin, see NAR-112
 - added compileOrder to the compilerDef (and thus changed most Hashtables into Maps), see NAR-109